top of page

 The Acme supermarket originally opened at 133 Butler Avenue on December 8th, 1938; with Harry Ott as the store manager, Harvey Jones running the fresh meats department, John Brady at the fresh fruit and produce department, and Joseph Tyron at the dairy products department.

-Today, Weavers Way Co-op serves as the main grocery store since 2017.
-Ever since Bottom Dollar closed down in 2014, the Ambler Food Co-op (AFC) considered partnering with Weavers Way as they were in desperate need to provide goods for the community.
+Today, Weavers Way Co-op, which opened in 2017, serves as the main grocery store for the community.
+When Bottom Dollar closed down in 2014, the Ambler Food Co-op (AFC) considered partnering with Weavers Way, as they felt a community the size of Ambler deserved its own supermarket to provide fresh food and goods.

 Bibliography